Back to Home

 • Update their dietary restrictions

-• Transfer their seat to someone else
+• Reassign their seat to someone else

 As a Captain